Logos - web use

 The full research centre logo should appear on the homepage (and any other principal entry points to the site) not smaller than the minimum size, and should be positioned well within the area viewable by a browser window set at 800x600 pixels.
 The preferred position is top-left.

 On the homepage of research centre websites, the NERC logo should also appear, and should function as a link to the NERC homepage (www.nerc.ac.uk).
-It should be no smaller than 125x38 pixels, and appear on the correct colour background to avoid any halo effect.
+It should be no smaller than the versions available on the NERC logo page, and appear on the correct colour background to avoid any halo effect.
 If necessary, it may be positioned below the immediately viewable area (ie so you scroll down to see it), but not to the side.

 When a logo is positioned over a light background image or pattern, a full-colour logo with a transparent background should be used (also known as Alpha transparency).
 It will usually be sufficient to start from the standard colour logo and simply set the white background matte to transparent.
 If you cannot get a crisp logo, try starting from the larger logo size, then removing the white background (including within letter characters), and finally scaling to the size required.